lisaguim/lisaguim/README.md

 - 🌱 I am currently studying a postgraduate degree in Data Science at DSA.

-- 🎯 My goal is to make a difference in the world through artificial intelligence.
+- 🎯 My goal is to make a difference in the world through the data.

 <!--Dropdown-->
 <details>